 Original item: Two battery-operated smoke detectors.
-One is at the basement entry and one in the upper hallway.
-Member responsibility: Member is responsible for replacing batteries, as required.
+One is at the required.
 Only Duracell or Energizer 9 volt batteries work in the original detectors.
 Must be in place and operational at all times.

+Member responsibility: Member is responsible for replacing batteries, as and CO-detectors.

 Co-op responsibility: Co-op will service and replace, as necessary.

-Improvement: Members may purchase additional smoke detectors and CO-detectors.
-19. BATHROOM ACCESSORIES: Bathrooms are equipped with one exhaust fan, Original item: medicine cabinet, towelbar, toilet paper holder, and shower rod in the upstairs bath.
+Improvement: Members may purchase additional smoke detectors

+19. BATHROOM ACCESSORIES:

+Original item: Bathrooms are equipped with one exhaust fan,

+medicine cabinet, towelbar, toilet paper holder, and

+shower rod in the upstairs bath.

 Member responsibility: Member is responsible for care and reporting any problem.

 Co-op responsibility: Co-op will service and replace, as necessary.

-Accessories can be upgraded at member expense.
-Improvements: Original items to be stored in unit.
-20. FURNACE: Original item: Forced air furnace.
+Improvements: Accessories can be upgraded at member expense.

+Original items to be stored in unit.

+20. FURNACE:

+Original item: Forced air furnace.

 Member responsibility: Member is responsible for changing the filter as required and for reporting problems.
 Member must not store or build anything in close proximity to the furnace.
 See Home Improvement Guidelines for basement development for specifics.

 Co-op responsibility: Co-op will provide furnace filters and repairs which includes annual and emergency service.

+21. HOT WATER TANKS:

+Original item:

-21. HOT WATER TANKS: Original item: One hot water tank per unit.
+One hot water tank per unit.

 Member responsibility: Member is responsible for ensuring temperature control is set at normal and turned down during lengthy absences.
 Report problems promptly.
 Water damage is member responsibility.
 Member is not to build or store anything close to the burner panel.
 See Home Improvement Guidelines for basement development for specifics.

 Co-op responsibility: Co-op responsible for repair and replacement.

+22. SEWER:

-22. SEWER: Member responsibility: Member is responsible for ensuring foreign objects are not released into drains.
+Member responsibility: Member is responsible for ensuring foreign objects are not released into drains.
 The only things to be flushed are human body waste and toilet paper.
 Member is responsible for plugged drains and toilets.
 Member is advised to carry insurance to cover damaged goods, as this is member responsibility.
-Co-op will service main sewer lines.
-If sewer backs-Co-op responsibility:

-up, the co-op will hire a firm to aid in clean-up.
+Co-op responsibility: Co-op will service main sewer lines.
+If sewer backsup, the co-op will hire a firm to aid in clean-up.